MarcBruins/mvvmcross.github.io/_posts/2015-7-31-FirstBetaRelease.md

 The new release is available on [Nuget](https://www.nuget.org/packages?q=mvvmcross).

 Note that with the Visual Studio 2015 release it is no longer possible for us to automatically add files to the new project types, to get you started.
 You need to add files like Setup.cs and DebugTrace.cs yourself.
+We are not removing content from the nuget packages so support for "old type" projects remains.

 The [wiki](https://github.com/MvvmCross/MvvmCross-Forms/wiki) for MvvmCross Forms has been updated with new content and great explanations!